Cysharp/MagicOnion/samples/ChatApp/README.md

 ### Docker with already built image.

 You can confirm MagicOnion on container running with already build docker image.
-Use docker-compose to build with docker.
+Use docker-compose to build with docker, grafana user/password will be `admin/admin` by default.

 > TIPS: make sure you are locate at ./samples/ChatApp/